bmagalhaes/ECO395M-Final-Project/Final_rmd.md

 His preliminar results indicate that an increase in state prison capacity caused an increase in black male incarceration.
 We used a set of alternative methods to estimate the causal effect.
+Bearing this in mind, we used a set of alternative methods learned in class to estimate the these counterfactuals.

 Method
 ------

-In this project, we used a standard Diff-in-Diff model, and compared its results with the simple difference in outcomes predicted by MENTION THE PREDICTIVE MODELS.
+In this project, we used a standard Diff-in-Diff model, and compared its results with the simple difference in outcomes predicted by the alternative method that yields the best out of sample predictive power among multiple train-test splits.

+With some evidence that the Diff-in-Diff assumptions might not hold, a prominent supervised learning modelling method hopefully might predict counterfactuals with more precision and produce more robust and accurate results.
+Bearing the characteristics of our dataset in mind, we decided to conduct iterative model selection and utilize regularization based methods to identify the best working model.

 Our dataset is consisted of state level anual observations of the following variables: number of black male prisoners (bmprison), alcohol